saki1994/react-todo-app/README.md

  > Next: Style checkbox btn in Mozilla

  14. Next: Style checkbox btn in Mozilla - done
+ > Next: Added conditional when li is hover

+15. Added conditional when li is hover
- > Next: Add gradient color for checkbox
+> Next: Style checkbox

  #### Remaining to do